iq-motion-control/iq-module-communication-doc/docs/tutorials/motor_noise_debugging.rst

 =====================================================
 Motor noise can be insulated from a vehicle’s frame by mounting the motor using nylon or nonconductive spacers and/or screws.

-However, designers of heavy duty vehicles often want to avoid using non conductive plastic fasteners as they are mechanically weaker than metal or carbon fiber and act as thermal insulators.
+However, designers of heavy duty vehicles often want to avoid using nonconductive plastic fasteners as they are mechanically weaker than metal or carbon fiber and act as thermal insulators.
 Fortunately, motor noise coupled to a motor’s body can also be eliminated or greatly diminished by connecting the motor body or vehicle frame to power ground.
 Whether or not to ground a motor body and/or vehicle frame is a decision with many application specific considerations.
 Frame grounding will be discussed in greater detail in the next section.